Ryu-134/dsa-visualizer/docs/DESIGN.md

 ---

-## Future Enhancements Priority:

-1. Fix footer text.
-2. Convert the entire application to use a Flexbox grid system with media queries for smaller screens.
-3. Add more basic DSAs.
-4. Add a dropdown menu in the main menu.
-5. Introduce a quick-select sidebar once enough DSA routes exist.
-6. Add an "About" section.
-7. Expand operations per DSA.
-8. Provide varying implementations of each DSA (e.g., singly or doubly linked lists).
-9. Implement a search bar for specific implementations.
-10. Test mobile responsiveness thoroughly using Tailwind CSS.
-11. Add animations via GSAP or Svelte.
-12. Enhance visuals and consider adding animated backgrounds.

----

 ## Notes

 This document serves as a guide for project development, tracking the core features and future improvements of the DSA Visualizer.